How to Successfully Start a Business in Malaysia in 2025: A Complete Guide

 - Figure out what kind of home-based business you want to do:

-First thing first, find out what kind of home-based business you want to do (below are the popular home-based business options):- Home Care Business (for children aged 12 and below)
+First things first, find out what kind of home-based business you want to do (below are the popular home-based business options):- Home Care Business (for children aged 12 and below)

 - Home Child Care